haberdashPI/vscode-master-key/README.md

 If you want to improve your text editing super powers in VSCode, Master Key might just be the tool for you.

 > [!NOTE]
-> A message to power users: Master Key has been envisioned as a set of tools to make it easy to create powerful keybinding specifications for VSCode.
-While it currently only comes with a single binding set (used for daily work by @haberdashPI), it was built with the intent that additional binding sets (e.g. for a more Vim-like or Emacs-like experience) can be easily created.
-See the sections on [Keybinding Features](#keybinding-features) and [Customized Bindings](#customized-bindings) for more details.
+> To power users: Master Key was envisioned as a set of tools to make it easy to create powerful keybinding specifications that match your editor style of choice (modal, chorded, etc...).
+There are currently some limitations, noted in [Keybinding Features](#keybinding-features) and [Customized Bindings](#customized-bindings) when creating custom binding sets.

 ## To get started